Partners

 Nancy, France

 PhD-awarding institution for DC1 and DC4, both recruited by CNRS in Metz.
-Université de Lorraine provides the doctoral enrolment framework for the Georgia Tech-CNRS IRL 2958 lab and contributes expertise in physics and signal processing relevant to the THz imaging research conducted at the Metz site.
+Provides the doctoral enrolment framework for the IRL 2958 laboratory and contributes to co-supervision in physics and THz signal processing.

 🇫🇷